qubist/pupa/README.md

 In a Pupate-shaped directory, run `pupate eclose` (or just `pupate`) to generate css and html in the output directory based on the contents of the `larva/` directory.
+Eclosion also generates an RSS file `rss.xml`.

-eclosion deletes all files in the output directory and re-creates them.
+Eclosion deletes all files in the output directory and re-creates them.
 So don't store stuff in there.
 A backup is made to `pupate/.imagobackup/` in case you did.